Blog

 • Rice cakes

-Restrictions will apply to all packet sizes and formats, including multipacks, grab bags and resealable packets.
+Restrictions apply to all packet sizes and formats, including multipacks, grab bags and resealable packets.

 Sweet snacks don’t escape, either.
 All cake and cake mixes are HFSS products, including brownies, flapjacks, doughnuts and frozen cakes.
-HFSS restrictions also apply to pastry products – like bagels, croissants, crumpets, Danish pastries, hot cross buns, pancakes, pains au chocolat, teacakes, scones and waffles – and desserts such as cheesecake, gateaux and rice pudding.
+HFSS restrictions also apply to pastry products like bagels, croissants, crumpets, Danish pastries, hot cross buns, pancakes, pains au chocolat, teacakes, scones and waffles.
+Desserts such as cheesecake, gateaux and rice pudding are HFSS products too.

 All sweet biscuits are subject to HFSS legislation, including those marketed as cereal bars or breakfast biscuits.
 In addition, ice cream, ice lollies, frozen yoghurt and sorbets feature in HFSS guidelines (including vegan and lactose-free ice cream products), along with ice cream cones.

-It’s not just food brands facing reformulation challenges as a result of HFSS.
-Beverages are also coming under scrutiny.
+It’s not just food brands affected by HFSS.
+Beverages also come under scrutiny.

-Although many soft drink companies are ahead of the game due to 2018’s industry levy, HFSS affects a broader range of products.
+Although many soft drinks reformulated when 2018’s industry levy on sugar came into force, HFSS affects a broader range of products.

 For example, HFSS restrictions apply to any prepared drink containing added sugar – including fizzy drinks, milk-based drinks, juices, smoothies and cordials.
 Plant-based milk alternatives, fermented yoghurt drinks (such as kefir and probiotics), energy drinks and kombucha also feature.

-And drinks sold as powders, pods and syrups are also subject to the new legislation.
+Drinks sold as powders, pods and syrups are also subject to the HFSS legislation.
 Products affected in this category include powdered milkshakes, hot chocolate and malt drinks.

-It’s not surprising to see products like chocolate, crisps and pizza on the list of foods in HFSS regulations, but some categories may surprise brands and consumers.
+It’s not surprising to see products like chocolate, crisps and pizza on the list of foods in HFSS regulations, but some categories may surprise brands.
 For example, the new legislation covers:

 • Breakfast cereals – granola, muesli, porridge oats and ready-to-eat cereals